4.3. Preferences

 Device Selection

-Allows selecting special interaction devices (mice, touch pads, especially Apple devices).
-For each selected option, the available features are listed beneath.
+Allows the selection of special interaction devices (mice, touchpads, especially Apple devices).
+For each selected option, the available features are listed below.

 4.3.9.
 Preferences — Error / Debug Handling